pydoit/doit/doc/index.rst

 `doit` comes from the idea of bringing the power of build-tools to execute any kind of task.
 It will keep track of dependencies between "tasks" and execute them only when necessary.
 It was designed to be easy to use and "get out of your way".

-Features:

- * Easy to use, "no-API"
- * Use python to dynamically create tasks on-the-fly
- * Flexible, adapts to many workflows for creation of tasks/rules/recipes
- * Support for multi-process parallel execution
- * Built-in integration of inotify (automatically re-execution) (linux/mac only)

 `doit` can be used as:

  * a build tool (generic and flexible)